-18. Long-term loans
+18. Long-term Loans

 On June 2, 2021, the Group entered into a five-year term loan facility and revolving loan facility agreement with aggregate commitments of US\$1.0 billion.
 The facility is priced at 85 basis points per annum over LIBOR and has a commitment fee of 0.20% on the undrawn portion.
-There were US\$200.0 million and US\$500.0 million of borrowings outstanding under the syndicated facility as of December 31, 2021 and 2022 with no pledge, respectively.
-The Group was subject to certain covenants under the syndicated facility agreement and was in compliance with these financial covenants as of December 31, 2022.
+There were US\$500.0 million and nil of borrowings outstanding under the syndicated facility with no pledge as of December 31, 2022 and 2023, respectively.
+In early 2024, the Group voluntarily canceled this loan facility.